aphalo/photobiologyFilters/README.md

 transmittance data for more than 300 filters measured in our lab, by collaborators or for which data have been made available by the suppliers for inclusion in this package.
-It also contains spectral reflectance data and rfraction index data for some materials and natural surfaces.
+It also contains spectral reflectance data and spectral refraction index data for some materials and spectral reflectance data for some man-made and natural land surfaces.

 ## Code breaking renaming of data objects